igor11191708/d3-network-service/README.md

 ## Try it in the real environment
-### Simple server instalation (mocking with NodeJS Express)
+### Simple server installation (mocking with NodeJS Express)

 To try it in the real environment.
 I suggest installing the basic NodeJS Express boilerplate.
 Take a look on the video snippet how easy it is to get it through Webstorm that is accessible for free for a trial period.

 [![Server instalation (NodeJS Express)](https://github.com/The-Igor/d3-network-service/blob/main/img/server_install.png)](https://youtu.be/9FPOYHzcE7A)

 - Get [**WebStorm Early Access**](https://www.jetbrains.com/webstorm/nextversion)
-- Get [**index.js**](https://github.com/The-Igor/d3-network-service/blob/main/js/index.js) file from here and replace it with the one in the boilerplate and luanch the server.
+- Get [**index.js**](https://github.com/The-Igor/d3-network-service/blob/main/js/index.js) file from here and replace it with the one in the boilerplate and launch the server.

 ### Real SwiftUI example
 [d3-rest-combine-swift-example](https://github.com/The-Igor/d3-rest-combine-swift-example)